metamorphosis0328/rpi_pwm/README.md

 ## Usage

-Create a class:
+Include `rpi_pwm.h` in your program.
+The library is header-only.

+Create an instance of the class `RPI_PWM`:

 ```
 RPI_PWM pwm(channel, frequency);
 ```

-where channel is either 2 (GPIO18) or 3 (GPIO19).
-This then creates
+where `channel` is either 2 (GPIO18) or 3 (GPIO19).
+This
-an instance which enables the PWM at 0% duty cycle.
+instance starts PWM at 0% duty cycle.

-To set the duty cycle just write:
+To set the duty cycle just call `setDutyCycle`:

 ```
 pwm.setDutyCycle(duty_cycle);